bdusell/rau/docs/details.rst

    again later.
 Also implements a machine-readable log format that records data from the training process for later analysis.
 When training ends, the parameters of the best checkpoint have been saved to disk.
 #.
-Provides an implementation of beam search.
-Beam search is parallelized across
-   beam elements (but not minibatch elements).
+Provides a command to generate sequences from a language model using one of
+   three algorithms: ancestral sampling, greedy decoding, and beam search.
 #.
-Implements length normalization in beam search.
+The implementation of greedy decoding is parallelized across batch elements.
 #.
-The beam search implementation stores and follows backpointers efficiently,
+The implementation of beam search is parallelized across beam elements (but
-   in parallel and without costly copy operations.
+   not minibatch elements).
+It also stores and follows backpointers efficiently, in parallel and without costly tensor concatenation operations.
+#.
+The beam search algorithm uses length normalization.
 #.
 Beam search terminates as soon as EOS is the top beam element, rather than
    waiting for the beam to fill up with EOS.
 This is correct because the a beam element can never have a descendant with higher probability than itself.
 The